 Storage Equipment Systems was established in April of 1982.
 We are a distributor of warehouse equipment such as racks, shelving, conveyors, dock levelers, and all types of material handling equipment.
-We have extensive inventory in our Phoenix warehouse, from carts to conveyors, shelving and certainly pallet racks.
-We have many national and multinational companies that use our products and services throughout the United States, as well as Mexico.
-What differentiates us from our competition is our care and concern for the customer.
-It’s not just providing the equipment, but providing the right equipment.
+Suppose you are searching for “pallet racks near me,” “conveyors near me,” and others.
+In that case, we have extensive inventory in our Phoenix warehouse, from carts to conveyors, shelving, industrial mezzanine to create modular offices and additional space, and certainly pallet racks.
+Many national and multinational companies use our products and services throughout the United States and Mexico.
+Our care and concern for the customer differentiate us from our competition.
+It’s not just providing the equipment but providing the right equipment.
 Contact Storage Equipment Systems for all your needs today!

 More Storage Equipment Articles